This page provides information for landowners and industry professionals about on-site domestic wastewater treatment systems.

 If a resource consent is required and an accredited designer is used, then where possible the resource consent process will be stream-lined.
 If such a system is on a low-risk site then there is a reduced resource consent cost.

 Consent holders with an on-site domestic wastewater treatment system type that is on the Councils accredited manufacturer list and is installed and maintained by an accredited installer/service provider will not be subject to routine compliance inspection fees.

-HBRC has a register of designers, system types, installers and service providers that are accredited by HBRC.
-You can identify those on the register by the HBRC ‘approved’ stamp they have been provided.
+The Regional Council has a register of designers, system types, installers and service providers that are accredited by the Regional Council.
+You can identify those on the register by the the Regional Council ‘approved’ stamp they have been provided.

 Here are some examples of what the stamps look like:

-Consent holders with an on-site domestic wastewater treatment system type that is on the HBRC accredited list and is installed and maintained by an accredited installer/service person or company will not be subject to routine compliance inspection fees.
+Consent holders with an on-site domestic wastewater treatment system type that is on the the Regional Council accredited list and is installed and maintained by an accredited installer/service person or company will not be subject to routine compliance inspection fees.

 Consent holders with an on-site domestic wastewater treatment system type that is not on the Councils accredited manufacturer list and those with an accredited system that is not installed and maintained by an accredited installer/service person or company will be subject to annual compliance inspection fees as set by the annual plan.

 Note that irrelevant of accreditation status of the system, the frequency of maintenance of the system must be as specified in the consent.